barryclark/jekyll-now/_posts/2020-05-21-compuational-mixology.markdown

 ## Easy: determining the fractions of a recipe

-Suppose you have a recipe with $n$ mixers $x_1,\ldots,x_n$ and you want to determine the volume fractions $\beta$ to obtain a cocktail similar to one of embedding $\mu$.
-This $\mu$ might be a particular cocktail or an averga over a class.
+Suppose you have a recipe with $$n$$ mixers $$x_1,\ldots,x_n$$ and you want to determine the volume fractions $$\beta$$ to obtain a cocktail similar to one of embedding $$\mu$$.
+This $$\mu$$ might be a particular cocktail or an averga over a class.
 To find the volume fractions, one has to solve the following optimization problem:

 $$
 \min_{\beta\in\Delta^{n-1}}||\mu - \sum_{i=1}^n\beta_i \phi(x_i)||^2 - \lambda \cdot H(\beta)\,.
 $$

-Here $\Delta^{n-1}$ means the simplex, i.e., all vectors of length $n$ where the elements are nonzero and sum to one.
+Here $$\Delta^{n-1}$$ means the simplex, i.e., all vectors of length $$n$$ where the elements are nonzero and sum to one.
 Hence, all valid composition vectors.
 The first part of the objective is a data-fitting term we have to match.
-The second part is a regularization term, with $H(\beta) = -\sum_i \beta \log \beta_i$ the information entropy.
+The second part is a regularization term, with $$H(\beta) = -\sum_i \beta \log \beta_i$$ the information entropy.
 Good things can come by [using this regularization](https://michielstock.github.io/OptimalTransport/).
 For example, it will drive the solution to use all mixers, which is desirable.
 Importantly, the entropic term will make the problem [strongly convex](https://michielstock.github.io/ConvexSummary/).
 Hence, simple gradient-based methods can be used to find the solution efficiently.
 So, if you want to tweak a cocktail recipe by, for example, exchanging lime juice by lemon juice, the above optimization problem can help you adjust your recipe!

 ## Hard: designing a recipe from scratch

-A slightly different setup: given a liquor cabinet of $N$ mixers $x_1,\ldots,x_n$, select a subset of mixers and find the mixing ratio vector $\beta$ to obtain a cocktail similar to embedding $\mu$.
+A slightly different setup: given a liquor cabinet of $$N$$ mixers $$x_1,\ldots,x_n$$, select a subset of mixers and find the mixing ratio vector $$\beta$$ to obtain a cocktail similar to embedding $$\mu$$.
 So we first have to select *which* mixers to use before we can determine the volume ratios.
 I propose the following optimization problem:

 $$
 \min_{\beta\in\Delta^{N-1}}||\mu - \sum_{i=1}^N\beta_i \phi(x_i)||^2 + \lambda \cdot|\beta|_0\,.
 $$

 The data-fitting term is the same, but instead of using entropic regularization, we use the zero-norm.
-This norm will induce sparsity, thus selecting only a subset of the $N$ available mixers.
+This norm will induce sparsity, thus selecting only a subset of the $$N$$ available mixers.
 This is quite a different beast compared to the previous problem!
 It is akin to the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem) and is an NP-hard problem.

 Conclusion: tweaking a recipe is easy, inventing it is hard!